yii-spot/collmex-api-proxy/README.md

 This project is in a very early stage of development and is therefore not yet suitable for productive use!

 Currently there
-- are NO access restrictions to objects ord object fields
+- are NO access restrictions to objects or object fields
 - is NOT any kind of authentication, so ONLY run locally or behind a firewall
 - are NO automated tests